cwverhey/COVID-19/omicron_SA/readme.md

 The app is live here: https://cwverhey.shinyapps.io/omicron_SA/

 ## Purpose
-The app simulates how many cases would be expected each day given values for R(delta), R(omicron), and the date of the initial Omicron patient.
+The app simulates how many cases would be expected each day given current values for R(delta) and R(omicron) in South Africa, and the date of the initial Omicron patient.
 It also illustrates and quantifies the fit with real world data.
 This allows to get a grasp of the (un)reliabilities in current estimations of R values.

 The best fitting parameter values are calculated automatically each day, and set as the default values when loading the app.
 They are also visible on the 'Optimal fit' tab.